Covert Comic Home Page

 The good news: my ice box is once again functioning, and tomorrow is Saturday (no briefings)!
 The even better news: I've been working the only energy pipeline that really matters, and as a result may shortly succeed in scoring multiple units of 100 proof peppermint schnapps on behalf of various American military personnel here.

-Talk about a potentially decisive stratagem in … My War on Terror!™
+Talk about a potentially decisive stratagem in … my war on terror!

 Saturday

 Briefings completed.
-Regimes changed.
-Bags packed in preparation for my trip home tomorrow, reflected at length on the following question:
+With my bags packed in preparation for my trip home tomorrow, reflected at length on the following question:

-Have I succeeded during this TDY of mine in fully exploring the inherent tension in this narrative, namely, that of terror and the war against it, a war that I, an intelligence officer (and by extension all intelligence officers) must necessarily wage as a basic condition of existence?
+Have I succeeded in my journal in fully exploring the inherent tension within this narrative, namely, that of terror and the war against it, a war that I, an intelligence officer (and by extension all of us, because ultimately who isn’t an intelligence officer?) must necessarily wage as a basic condition of existence?

-As for your humble spook's take on this question, I believe the following insight probably best summarizes my view:
+As for your humble spook's take on this question, the following probably best summarizes my view:

 That's right folks.
 I'm talking real, 100 proof, red-hot-sweet, good ol' made-in-America schnapps.
 The encrypted key of encrypted keys.

-Regarding how I managed – here in the Middle East of all places – to locate and acquire this most powerful Weapon of Mass Creation: such information must remain, now and likely forever, Top Secret.
+Regarding how I managed – here in the Middle East, of all places – to locate and acquire this most powerful Weapon of Mass Creation: such information must remain, now and likely forever, Top Secret.
+Suffice to say that, with the technical endorsement of Gary S. (who agreed that “in theory it could help a little”), your humble spook managed to get the chief of station to sign off on a shipment of numerous cases of “nerve agent antidote-related” material “ostensibly labeled” booze (you know, for cover purposes).

 Allah of which reminds me:

-Once this whole international terrorism thing calms down, I for one would like to see a bunch of us CIA officers get together with former Al Qaeda members ... you know, to have a few drinks, tell war stories (unclassified, of course), and just share some laughs at the craziness of life and terror generally.
+Once this whole international terrorism thing calms down, I for one would like to see a bunch of us CIA and other intel and military officers get together with former Al-Qaeda members ... you know, to have a few drinks, tell war stories (unclassified, of course), and just share some laughs at the craziness of life and terror generally.

 *